Use these place value worksheets to introduce your child to the concepts of number value and position.

 This will become clearer as the student learns about two and three-digit numbers.
 For example, 23 uses the digits 2 and 3.

 The Place Value Blocks unit uses cubes, stacks and single blocks to present the hundreds, tens, and ones places.
+If your child is struggling with the 'Tens & Ones' or 'Hundreds' papers, try the blocks lesson.
 My son didn't like these types of papers at all to begin with.
 After a while, the concept finally clicked and he was able to understand values up to hundreds.

 I've put together a list of educational resources that include links to more free work sheets, workbooks, home school curriculums, teacher resources, and learning toys.